deblockt/hass-proscenic-790T-vacuum/README.md

 ![map](./doc/map.png)

 The camera entity will be automaticaly added.
-The map is stored on your file system, the path is `/tmp/proscenic_vacuum_map.svg`.
-The path can be updated on the integration options.
+The proscenic cloud is used to generate the map.

 ## Available attributes